 Classes are typically held from March 1 - November 15 each year.
 Our courses are taught by volunteer instructors who are hunters so there are very few classes that take place after November 15.

 Hunter Education - Register Now

-The two companies mentioned below are authorized to provide the online hunter education coursework for Iowa and the student still needs to complete an Iowa Hunter Education Online Field Day.
-Field day Classes are limited and students will want to locate and register for a hunter education online field day class in their area prior to completing the online course work.
-Upon completion of the online coursework the student is issued a Field Day admission voucher which is valid for only one year.
-They are to print the voucher and present that voucher to the instructor the day of the online field day for which they registered.
+Hunter-ed.com is authorized to provide the online hunter education coursework for Iowa and the student still needs to attend an Iowa Hunter Education Field Day class.
+Field day classes are limited and students will want to locate and register for a hunter education online field day class in their area, prior to completing the online course work.
+Upon completion of the online coursework, the student is issued a field day admission voucher which is valid for only one year.
+They are to print the voucher and present that voucher to the instructor on the day of their field day.

 Hunter-ed.com is the only online hunter education course that can be taken on any device, including smartphones, tablets and computers.
 Learn from the courses award-winning videos, interactive animations and illustrations.